marijnh/Eloquent-JavaScript/06_object.md

 The main idea in object-oriented programming is to use objects, or rather _types_ of objects, as the unit of program organization.
 Setting up a program as a number of strictly separated object types provides a way to think about its structure and thus to enforce some kind of discipline, preventing everything from becoming entangled.

 The way to do this is to think of objects somewhat like you'd think of an electric mixer or other consumer ((appliance)).
-There's people who designed and assembled a mixer, and they have to do specialized work requiring material science and understanding of electricity.
-They cover all that up in a smooth plastic shell, so that the people who only want to mix pancake batter don't have to worry about all that—they only have to understand the few knobs that the mixer can be operated with.
+The people who design and assemble a mixer have to do specialized work requiring material science and understanding of electricity.
+They cover all that up in a smooth plastic shell so that the people who only want to mix pancake batter don't have to worry about all that—they only have to understand the few knobs that the mixer can be operated with.

 {{index "class"}}

-Similarly, an abstract data type, or object class, is a subprogram that may contain arbitrarily complicated code, but exposes a limited set of methods and properties that people who are working with it are supposed to use.
+Similarly, an _abstract data type_, or _object class_, is a subprogram that may contain arbitrarily complicated code but exposes a limited set of methods and properties that people working with it are supposed to use.
 This allows large programs to be built up out of a number of appliance types, limiting the degree to which these different parts are entangled by requiring them to only interact with each other in specific ways.

 {{index encapsulation, isolation, modularity}}

-If a problem is found in one such object class, it can often be repaired, or even completely rewritten, without impacting the rest of the program.
+If a problem is found in one such object class, it can often be repaired or even completely rewritten without impacting the rest of the program.
 Even better, it may be possible to use object classes in multiple different programs, avoiding the need to recreate their functionality from scratch.
 You can think of JavaScript's built-in data structures, such as arrays and strings, as such reusable abstract data types.

 {{id interface}}
 {{index [interface, object]}}

-Each abstract data type has an _interface_, which is the collection of operations that external code can perform on it.
+Each abstract data type has an _interface_, the collection of operations that external code can perform on it.
 Even basic things like numbers can be thought of as an abstract data type whose interface allows us to add them, multiply them, compare them, and so on.
-In fact, the fixation on single _objects_ as the main unit of organization in classical object-oriented programming is somewhat unfortunate, since often useful pieces of functionality involve a group of different object classes working closely together.
+In fact, the fixation on single _objects_ as the main unit of organization in classical object-oriented programming is somewhat unfortunate, since useful pieces of functionality often involve a group of different object classes working closely together.

 {{id obj_methods}}